10 Ridiculously Weird But Totally True Facts About Louisiana

-Standing tall at 450 feet and containing 34 floors, it was completed in 1930 and replaced the Old State Capitol.
-And to add another Louisiana fun fact to this one, the Old State Capitol is believed to be one of the most haunted places in Baton Rouge!
+Standing 450 feet tall with 34 floors, the building was completed in 1930 and replaced the Old State Capitol.
+The Old State Capitol is believed to be one of the most haunted places in Baton Rouge, thanks to a history of fires and, at one point, occupation by Union soldiers during the Civil War.
+Together, the two buildings offer visitor unique blend of Louisiana history, architecture and legend.

 The Sazerac is often considered the first-ever cocktail, and it was invented by Antoine Amadie Peychaud in New Orleans in 1850.
-Yep, the same gentlemen who invented Peychaud’s bitters, the key ingredient needed to make this cocktail authentic.
+Yep, the same gentlemen who invented Peychaud’s bitters, the key ingredient needed to make this cocktail.
+Peychaud ran an apothecary in the French Quarter.
+The famed beverage began as a medical elixir before it evolved into the drink we know today.
+You can explore New Orleans cocktail history and taste Peychaud's creation at the the Sazerac House in New Orleans.

-6. The first opera in the United States took place in New Orleans in 1796.
+6. The First Opera in the United States Took Place in New Orleans

 Breaux Bridge: Crawfish Capital of the World